Protection status changes to red and the Real-Time Scanning service stopsEnvironment

 The Real-Time Scanning service stops functioning unexpectedly and your protection status changes to Red.Solution 1

-Perform each of the following Solutions to enable Real-Time Scanner.
-If Real-Time Scanning will not start or becomes disabled again, continue to the next Solution.
+Start with the first solution to enable Real-Time Scanner.
+If Real-Time Scanning does not start or becomes disabled again after one solution, continue to the next one.

 Enable Real-Time Scanning in SecurityCenter